 Almost every week it happens — an electronics component manufacturer asks if we can cut the ceramic substrate of a microelectronics circuit they have already designed.
 Of course we’re always happy to take a look. [...]
 Read More

 If arc welding is typically part of your product manufacturing process you may wish to consider laser welding instead.
-Unlike arc welding, which requires a bonding material or filler to join two pieces of metal, laser welding creates [...]
+Unlike [...]
 Read More

-3 Simple Reasons to Consider the Laser Over Die or Water Jet Cutting
+Here are 3 Simple Reasons the Laser is King Over DIE Cutting

 You see, the thing about laser cutting is, well, it’s not just one thing – unless we’re referring to the monochromatic, coherent, collimated power surge generated by the light beam itself – but let’s not delve into a physics lesson here.
 We might find ourselves lost in the land of limits, summations, [...]
 Read More

-Contrary to what most may assume about a laser job shop, roughly half of our business is in support of the medical device industry.
-And that work is very diverse.
+At Laser Services, we're rpoud to announce that over half of our business is in support of the medical instrument and device industry.
 On the front end, we consult with research universities and corporate labs for materials research.
 On the back end, we work with design engineers on device design and manufacturability.
-We are also involved with the production of surgical [...]
+We are also involved with the production of surgical tools, surgical trays, [...]
 Read More

 To reduce project risk, cost and delays, don’t wait until the last minute to engage your laser services provider.